olekli/DrResult/README.md

 -- then the program should terminate -- or it is one that could be handled -- then it has to be handled or explicitly ignored.

-This concept is replicated here by using `AssertionError` to emulate Rust's `panic!`, mapping all unhandled exceptions to `AssertionError` and providing a Rust-like `result` type to signal error conditions that do not need to terminate the program.
+This concept is replicated here by using mapping all unhandled exceptions to `Panic` and providing a Rust-like `result` type to signal error conditions that do not need to terminate the program.